The Dead Don't Die

 Time Out says

-Even a killer cast and some glorious undead support can't elevate Jim Jarmusch’s baggy zom-com into the canon.
+Even a killer cast and some glorious undead support can't elevate Jim Jarmusch’s baggy bluegrass zom-com into the zombie canon.

-In the spirit of Romero, the undead apocalypse arrives in the Midwestern town of Centerville via interrupted radio signals, daylight that lasts too long and, most alarmingly for this rural spot, a missing chicken.
-Is the cranky hermit outside of town to blame?
-(He’s played by Jarmusch lucky charm Tom Waits, 50 percent gravel-voiced omniscience, 50 percent beard.)
-Disturbing news bulletins about fracking knocking the Earth off its axis point to a bigger story.
-But at the urging of an obnoxious MAGA type (Steve Buscemi), cops Cliff Robertson (Bill Murray) and Ronnie Peterson (Adam Driver) investigate, with the latter oddly certain that it all points to an invasion of the undead.
-Sure enough, said invasion arrives, presaged by a zombie Iggy Pop and a particularly chewy scene at the town’s diner.
+In the spirit of Romero, the undead apocalypse arrives in the Midwestern town of Centerville via interrupted radio signals, daylight that lasts too long, and most alarmingly of all for this rural spot, a missing chicken.
+Is the cranky hermit outside town to blame (Jarmusch lucky charm Tom Waits, 50 percent gravel-voiced omniscience, 50 percent beard) or is something more sinister afoot?
+Alarming news bulletins about fracking knocking the Earth off its axis point to a bigger story.
+But on the urging of Steve Buscemi’s obnoxious MAGA type, cops Cliff Robertson (Bill Murray) and Ronnie Peterson (Adam Driver) investigate, with the latter oddly certain that it all points to an invasion of the undead.
+Sure enough, it arrives, presaged by a zombie Iggy Pop and a particularly chewy scene at the town’s diner.

 The shufflers themselves are a blast.
-There are moments of “Thriller” music-video–like choreography, but mostly they lumber enjoyably around town taking down the cast one by one, in scenes given a luminous glow by cinematographer Frederick Elmes’s nocturnal lighting.
-The twist is that the zombies don’t crave flesh so much as their once-living selves’ obsessions: coffee, music, candy, Xanax—you name it, they groan for it.
-One hilarious scene sees a group lurching around pining for Wi-Fi in the manner of, well, all of us.
-And you haven’t lived until you’ve seen a zombie Carol Kane demanding “Char-donn-aaay!” over and over again.
+There are moments of ‘Thriller’ music video-like choreography, but mostly they shuffle enjoyably around town taking down the cast one by one, given a luminous Ready Brek glow by cinematographer Frederick Elmes’s nocturnal lighting.
+The twist is that it’s not flesh they crave most, but the obsessions of their ‘alive’ selves: coffee, music, candy, Xanax… you name it, they groan for it.
+One hilarious scene sees a group lurching around pining for wi-fi in the manner of, well, all of us.
+And you haven’t lived until you’ve seen a zombie Carol Kane demanding ‘Char-DONN-aaay!’ over and over again.